 Expenditures generally are recorded when the liability is incurred, as under accrual accounting.
 However, compensated absences are recorded only when payment is due (upon employee retirement or termination).
 General capital asset acquisitions are reported as expenditures in governmental funds.

 Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources and Net Position

 Investments

-Investments are stated at fair value based on quoted market prices for same or similar investments.
+Investments are stated at fair value based on quoted market prices unless otherwise specified in Note 2, Cash and Investments.

 Property Taxes